One of the reasons

 Target grades: 8-10.

-the boxes, you can demonstrate the experiment by
+don't have the boxes, you can also demonstrate the

-dropping the toothpicks on a tiled floor.
-Here I dropped
+experiment by dropping the toothpicks on a tiled floor.

-a bunch on a hardwood floor.
-(See photo below.)
-I
+Here I dropped a bunch on a hardwood floor.
+(See photo

-highlighted the toothpicks and lines on the floor.
-An
+below.)
+I highlighted the toothpicks and lines on the

-adjustment will need to be made since the toothpicks
+floor.
+An adjustment will need to be made since the

-will not be the same as the perpendicular distance
+toothpicks will not be the same as the perpendicular

 - Draw equidistant,

-parallel lines inside the shoebox top.
-The distance
+parallel lines inside the shoebox top or on a piece of

-between the lines should be the same as the length
+lines should be the same as the length of the

-of the toothpicks.
-Make one of these for each of
+toothpicks.
+Make one of these for each of your groups.

 Setting the Stage